Your cart is empty.

 • Developing phonemic awareness

-• Decoding and encoding strategies
+• Decoding and encoding activities

 Globally recognised educators and researchers support this approach as effective for all students.